The beautiful and vibrant Temescal neighborhood of Oakland, CA

 We live in the lively, bustling Temescal neighborhood of Oakland, CA, and do our best to enjoy all of the perks of the San Francisco Bay Area.
 We have both been active in local economic, racial, LGBT and disability justice issues through our activism, attending rallies and marches, and our day-to-day work.
 We’re both nature lovers and enjoy hiking in the redwoods and spend time every month in Santa Cruz, a beautiful nearby coastal town, enjoying the beach and sea otter and whale sightings.

 Regan was raised in northern Virginia with her mother and older sister and their dog Rags.
 Her father and stepmother lived close by in Washington, D.C.
 In her twenties, she worked as a sea kayak guide, massage therapist, teen theater director, and a union organizer before going back to school to get a master’s degree in documentary film.
-For over the last ten years, her work has been as a documentary filmmaker.
-Throughout, she has been involved in LGBT, racial and disability justice, and antiwar activism.
+For the last twelve years, she has worked in the documentary film field as a director, producer, impact producer and distributor.
+Throughout her life, she has been very involved in social justice activism.

-Her last film, FIXED, about disability, bioethics, and technology was broadcast on PBS and screened in over 30 festivals in 16 countries.
+Her last film, FIXED, about disability, bioethics, and technology was broadcast on PBS and screened in festivals and college classrooms around the world.
 For the past few years, she has been coordinating national screening tours, managing distribution and consulting with social issue films on their impact strategy.

 For fun, she enjoys going hiking, swimming, reading, hosting game nights, dancing (mostly around the house these days), and tackling new recipes.
 In the winter, she pulls out her knitting projects, and some lucky relative gets a new hat or scarf that Christmas!